Tarot card games: Tarot scoring

 The system by which players work out their scores in almost all Tarot games may appear "eccentric and puzzling", but the rationale to it is that, originally, the cards were each valued at one less point than that shown above (e.g. Kings were worth 4 points and low cards had no point value), but every trick taken scored one point.
-Dummett argues that the tedious work of counting tricks card points separately, led players to fuse the two processes into a single operation.
+Dummett argues that the tedious work of counting tricks and card points separately led players to fuse the two processes into a single operation.
 There are several practical methods, but all are designed to achieve the same aim: a quick and relatively simple way of calculating the score.

 A very common system used in many 54-card Tarock games is counting in packets of three.
 Under the original scoring scheme, the pack would have been worth 52 points and there would have been 18 points for the 18 tricks making a total of 70 points in total; thus, in most cases, a declarer needs 36 points to win.
 Mayr and Sedlaczek described 3 common systems:

 Counting in threes with low cards

 The first, easiest and oldest method is counting in threes with low cards.
 A player gathers the cards won in tricks and groups them into triplets each comprising one counting card and two low cards.
 Each triplet scores the value of the counter only e.g. a Queen and two low cards scores 4.
-In addition, a triplet of three low cards scores exactly 1 point.
+A triplet of three low cards scores exactly 1 point.
 In some games, players may end up with one or two cards over.
 Two remaining low cards are rounded up to score 1 point; a single low card is rounded down to zero.
 This is the simplest method but it doesn't work if a player does not have enough low cards for every counter.